gfranko/amdclean/README.md

 ##Options

 The amdclean `clean()` method accepts a string or an object.
-Below is an example objects with all of the available configuration options:
+Below is an example object with all of the available configuration options:

 ```javascript
 amdclean.clean({